arras-energy/gridlabd-old/docs/Module/Powerflow/Building.md

 | SMALLOFFICE | 300.0 | 2E+06 | 5000.0 | 8E+06 | 600.0 | 2.0 | 1.0 | 1E+04 | 1E+03 | 1.2E+03 | 400.0 | 15.0 | 22.0 | 0.0 | 0.3 | 0.03 | 0.5 | 0.0 | 0.5 | 0.05 | 0.0 | 0.05 | 0.06 | 0.01 |
 | TOWNHOUSE | 300.0 | 2E+06 | 5000.0 | 8E+06 | 600.0 | 2.0 | 1.0 | 1E+04 | 1E+03 | 1.2E+03 | 400.0 | 15.0 | 22.0 | 0.0 | 0.3 | 0.03 | 0.5 | 0.0 | 0.5 | 0.05 | 0.0 | 0.05 | 0.06 | 0.01 |

 The `building_type` may be set to any building type you wish to define.
-The remaining values must be set in the units used by the `building`'s properties.
+The values must be set in the units used by the `building`'s properties.

 # See also